Services >> PACT

 - Bleeding Disorder Foundation of Washington

 PACT Workshop Program

-The Partnership for Advocacy and Communications Training (PACT) workshop is a one and a half day advocacy workshop, which is sponsored by an unrestricted educational grant from Baxter, but facilitated and organized by the Hemophilia Association of New Jersey (HANJ).
+The Partnership for Advocacy and Communications Training (PACT) workshop is a one and a half day advocacy workshop, which is sponsored by an unrestricted educational grant from Shire, but facilitated and organized by the Hemophilia Association of New Jersey (HANJ).
 The goal of the workshop is to provide organizational development, education and enhanced advocacy skills to state hemophilia chapters and associations.

 The workshop includes a combination of outside speakers from state government and private institutions as well as peer-to-peer education.
 Each participant will receive a binder with detailed case studies and sample letters on topics such as fundraising, advocacy and organizational and committee structure.

 Dates for this year's workshop will be announced within the next few weeks.
 Participant expenses are fully reimbursed through the HANJ.

 If you or one of your state organizations would like more information about the program please contact Elena Bostick at the Hemophilia Association of New Jersey office at 732-249-6000 or email@example.com.

 Over the past several years the hemophilia consumer and provider community has had serious concerns regarding the changing health care environment.
 At issue has been the need to maintain quality care for all persons affected by hemophilia.
 The rapidly changing marketplace has raised questions about the future of hemophilia care delivery, and patient access to the full range of needed products and services, including access to the appropriate specialty providers who offer them.
 The challenge is to preserve policies and programs that ensure patient access.